 “Licensed aircraft maintenance engineer” means a person licenced by the Authority to perform defined maintenance upon aircraft or aircraft components;

 “Lighter-than-air aircraft” means any aircraft supported chiefly by its buoyancy in the air

+Likely.
+In the context of the medical provisions in Chapter 6, likely means with a probability of occurring that is unacceptable to the medical assessor.

 “Maintenance” means the performance of tasks required to ensure the continuing airworthiness of an aircraft, including any one or combination of overhaul, inspection, replacement, defect rectification, and the embodiment of a modification or repair;